 As discussed in the article, you, as an FP&A professional, deal with company value.
 Data is also a company asset and to be treated and be managed as assets.

-What are the main elements of Data management which might be of your interest and require your attention?
+What are the main elements of Data management which might be of interest to and require your attention?

 - Data governance rules and procedures that allow you to solve data-related issues with other departments

-- Data architecture answers your questions: which data do I have, what the data means, where data is located, and how it streams from a source to the report along with different systems and departments.
+- Data architecture answers your questions: which data do I have, what does the data mean, where is data located, and how it streams from a source to the report along with different systems and departments.

 - Data quality deals with assessing whether the data you get from your reports is at an acceptable level of accuracy and completeness.
 Do you receive it on time?